nicklockwood/SwiftFormat/README.md

 *Q. How does it work?*

-> A. First it loops through the source file character-by-character and breaks it into tokens, such as `number`, `identifier`, `whitespace`, etc. That's handled by the functions in `Tokenizer.swift`.
+> A. First it loops through the source file character-by-character and breaks it into tokens, such as `number`, `identifier`, `linebreak`, etc. That's handled by the functions in `Tokenizer.swift`.

 > Next, it applies a series of formatting rules to the token array, such as "remove whitespace at the end of a line", or "ensure each opening brace appears on the same line as the preceding non-whitespace token".
-Each rule is designed to be relatively independent of the others, so they can be enabled or disabled individually (the order matters though).
-The rules are all defined as floating functions in `Rules.swift`.
+Each rule is designed to be relatively independent of the others, so they can be enabled or disabled individually.
+The rules are all defined as methods of the `FormatRules` class in `Rules.swift`.
+The list of rules is then extracted using some runtime magic.

 > Finally, the modified token array is stitched back together to re-generate the source file.